The National High School Federation Rules & Regulations will apply to all USBA games with the following exceptions:

 Overtime: Two, Two (2) minute overtimes will be allowed.
 If teams are still tied after the second overtime, the sudden death format will be used with the first team scoring a basket being declared the winner.

-20 Point Lead: If at any time during the game, a team establishes a 20 point lead, the clock will continue to run with the exception of a time out being called or free throws..
-If the 20 point lead is reduced to less than 20 points, normal clock operation will resume.
-Note: Team that is winning by 20 points or more will not be allowed to press full court!
+20 Point Lead: If at any time during the game, a team establishes a 20 point lead, the clock will continue to run with the exception of a time out being called.
+If the 20 point lead is reduced to 15 points, normal clock operation will resume.
+Note: Team that is winning by 20 points or more will not be allowed to press full court and the clock runs at all times unless a timeout is called unless the lead is reduced to 15 points

 SEEDING FOR REGULAR SEASON TOURNAMENTS (3 GAME GUARANTEE)